 SMS's Mission is “to improve people's quality of life by providing information infrastructure for an aging society.”
 The markets for medical care, elderly care, healthcare, and senior life, which are our business domains, are growing every year.
 The volume of information on these business domains in an aging society is increasing rapidly, and that information is becoming diverse and complex.
 We need to address these changes in a timely and appropriate manner to realize our Mission and increase our corporate value over the long term.
 In light of this environment, we consider all uncertainties that may hinder the realization of our Mission to be risks.
 We will sustain our growth and realize our Mission by controlling the negative impact derived from these risks as much as we can.

-The Board of Directors and the Executive Committee, an advisory body to the CEO, determine the risk management policy and system for the entire SMS Group as well as priority measures to be taken and periodically confirm the progress.
+The Executive Committee, an advisory body to the Representative Director and President (CEO), determine the risk management policy and system for the entire SMS Group as well as priority measures to be taken and periodically confirm the progress.
 The department responsible for risk management oversees all the risk responses across the organization in the Group and implements specific measures with related departments.

 1. Significant risks